Transport in Coimbatore: Air

 Coimbatore International Airport (IATA: CJB, ICAO: VOCB) is a major airport serving Coimbatore and its suburbs.
-It is the second busiest airport in Tamil Nadu (after Chennai) and has separate domestic and international terminals.
+It is the second busiest airport in Tamil Nadu after Chennai and has separate domestic and international terminals.
 The airport lies about 12 km from the city centre and is accessible by road and rail.
-The airport is undergoing modernization, including the construction of a new terminal and a runway expansion to 12500 ft, which will make it the second longest runway in South India.
+As of 2025, the airport is undergoing modernization, including the construction of a new terminal and a runway expansion to 12500 ft, which will make it the second longest runway in South India.
 Other airports in the metropolitan area include Sulur Air Force Station.

 Railways

 Coimbatore Junction, also known as Kovai Junction, is the primary railway station serving the city, as well as the major rail junction of South India.
-It has six platforms and is the second busiest railway station in Tamil Nadu (after Chennai).
+It has six platforms and is the second busiest railway station in Tamil Nadu, after Chennai.
 Many trains from Kerala to other parts of the country pass through Coimbatore Junction.
 It is one of the top booking stations and revenue-generating stations in India according to Indian Railway.

 Proposed rapid transit

 Metro

 Coimbatore Metro, also known as Kovai Metro or CMRL, is a proposed metro rail system.
 The plan was shelved in 2011 in favor of a monorail system.
 In January 2017, a Coimbatore District Administration official told The Hindu that there was no mass rapid transit system presently under consideration for the city.
-The government again announced a plan to construct metro rail in 2017.
-Railway Minister Suresh Prabu announced a metro rail facility for Coimbatore, and mentioned that the central government is ready to implement metro rail in Coimbatore.
-The state government has also approved metro rail.
+Railway Minister Suresh Prabu announced a plan to construct metro rail in late 2017 on behalf of the government.

 The proposed works were anticipated to begin by fiscal year 2017–18.
-The government announced that DPR for Coimbatore metro rail will be prepared by CMRL and it will be funded by a German-based company.
-The feasibility report has been submitted by Systra to CMRL and sent for government approval.
-DPR to be prepared after Approval of Feasibility study.
+A project plan prepared by CMRL was completed in 2022 and the system is expected to finished by 2027. ₹9,000 was allotted for the rail route in the 2023-24 budget.

 Suburban railway

 Coimbatore railways have unique infrastructure to host a circular rail system as it has similar bus services within the city limits.
-One proposal would link Coimbatore, Coimbatore North, Peelamedu, Irugur, and Podanur before returning to Coimbatore junction.
+One proposal would link Coimbatore, Coimbatore North, Peelamedu, Irugur, and Podanur before returning to Coimbatore Junction.
 Another infrastructure that can be utilized are the four radiating rail routes from Coimbatore Junction to towns 40 km away.
-The other junctions are located at Coimbatore North Junction (2.6 km away from CBE on the northern side), Podanur Junction (5.8 km away from CBE on the southern side) and Irugur (16 km from CBE on eastern side).
+The other junctions are located at Coimbatore North Junction (2.6 km away from Coimbatore Junction (CBE) on the northern side), Podanur Junction (5.8 km away from CBE on the southern side) and Irugur (16 km from CBE on eastern side).